 I can offer flexible appointments if required.
 We would usually meet weekly, but might meet more or less often if needed.

-I work in person at a venue in London Bridge, taking suitable COVID precautions, as well as online, via Zoom or a similar medium.
+I work online, via Zoom or a similar medium.

-I will reply to any enquires through counselling directory via email, as there is no function on this website allowing me to send a direct message.
-As such, please check your spam filters/span folder after contacting me via counselling directory, as my email to you may have been flagged as spam.
+I will reply to any enquiries sent through counselling directory from an email address hosted at my own website, as there is no direct message function on counselling directory.
+As such, please check your spam filters/spam folder after contacting me via counselling directory, as my email to you may have been flagged as spam.